Instructor: Mrs. Jodie Morgenson (A.K.A. Mrs. M.)

 Not Dones (Where are the D’s and F’s?)

-Sometimes a redo will be presented to you as an option and sometimes it will be a requirement.
-If you ever want to redo something, and I don’t offer you the opportunity, just ask.
-I may allow you to do so; I may not.
-There are many factors that will go into that decision.
-However, it is always worth your time to ask because communicating with your teachers is one of your jobs!
+Sometimes a redo will be presented to you as an option, and sometimes it will be a requirement.
 Even if I say “no”, your self-advocacy shows that you care and this will be duly noted.
-Aside from that, if you don’t advocate for yourself, who will?
-Any time you can practice advocating for yourself you should because soon you will be entering the world outside public education and this is truly the one time in your life when you can practice in a safe environment, where pretty much everyone has your best interest at heart.
+Any time you can practice advocating for yourself, you should because this is truly the one time in your life when you can practice where pretty much everyone has your best interest at heart.
 After graduation, self-advocacy will become a must.

 If you keep up with the assigned work, study before tests, use class time wisely, and advocate for yourself when you need help, you will be happy with your grade, which is why I do not offer extra credit.
 No need to ask.

 Rationale for Grading System and Policies

 I believe that grading should reflect the learning that has taken place during a quarter or semester, rather than the practice you have done or the extra credit you have crammed in at the eleventh hour or which has nothing to do with the learning goals.
-In other words, I don’t feel that it is fair to equate a large chunk of your grade to practice, or behavior that is not directly linked to the knowledge and skills you are trying to master.
-I believe that the most important part of your grade is what you demonstrate at the end of the quarter or semester, after you’ve had a chance to practice (and hopefully master) the knowledge and skills you’ve been practicing while receiving guidance and feedback from me.
-However, I also realize that acknowledging the practice you complete is important as well, so I do that with a grade.
-However, it is a small percentage of your overall quarter grade.
-This way, if someone screws up on her/his homework, it won’t destroy his/her grade.
-Conversely, students who go through the motions of daily work without truly committing to mastering the knowledge and skills will demonstrate this in her/his final work.
-I’m challenging you to legitimately show me what you’ve learned and your grade will reflect your true achievements.
+In other words, it isn’t fair to equate a large chunk of your grade to practice, or behavior that is not directly linked to the knowledge and skills you are trying to master.
+The most important part of your grade is what you demonstrate at the end of the unit, quarter, or semester, after you’ve had a chance to practice (and hopefully master) the knowledge and skills you’ve been practicing while receiving guidance and feedback from me.
+In other words, I’m challenging you to legitimately show me what you’ve learned, so your grade will reflect your true achievements.

 I know there is strength in the differences between us and I know there is comfort where we overlap.